 Israel: To get everyone cleaned up, we have this enclosed trailer out back that we use to transport the cabinets.
 We got a big plastic container and we put water in it.
 We set up a fire and then we got a pot where we cook tamales.
 I had the men use the pot to heat the water for the ladies.
 And then we put the container in the trailer and had them go in one by one.
 That’s how they took showers with warm water; it was wintertime.

 Marta: Gather them up and bring them.
 We are capable.
 And when I say “we,” I’m saying the community.
 A lot of non-profit organizations.
 You know we are ready.
 We are ready to provide them with a shower and clothing, food, you know, whatever they need.
 We are ready.
 We are not tired and we will continue doing it.
 We love what we do.

 The welcome sign on the front pillar of Israel and Marta’s home isn’t just for show.
 They exemplify the saying “Mi Casa Es Su Casa” (My Home is Your Home).
-During the last nine months they have welcomed over 500 asylum seekers into their home.
+At the time the interview was conducted, they were already into their nine months of helping and had over 500 individual asylum seekers in their home.

 Our team members obtain informed consent from each individual before an interview takes place.
 Individuals dictate where their stories may be shared and what personal information they wish to keep private.
 In situations where the individual is at risk and/or wishes to remain anonymous, alias names are used and other identifying information is removed from interviews immediately after they are received by TSOS.
 We have also committed not to use refugee images or stories for fundraising purposes without explicit permission.
 Our top priority is to protect and honor the wishes of our interview subjects.